 We tend to reuse assignments from quarter to quarter.
-Following the general principle that the names affixed to a submission should accurately represent its authorship, you may only resubmit work from prior quarters provided that the exact same set of people who initially turned in the assignment resubmit.
-This means, in particular, that
+Following the general principle that the names affixed to a submission should accurately represent its authorship, unless specified otherwise, you may only resubmit work from prior quarters provided that the exact same set of people who initially turned in the assignment resubmit.
+This means, in particular, that:

-- if you completed an assignment individually in a previous quarter, you may only resubmit that assignment if you do so individually; and - if you completed an assignment with a partner in a previous quarter, you may only resubmit that assignment if you submit with that exact same partner.
+- If you completed an assignment in a previous quarter, you may only resubmit that assignment if you do so individually; and - If you completed a pair assignment with a partner in a previous quarter, you may only resubmit that assignment if you submit with that exact same partner.

-To elaborate on that last point, if you worked with a partner in a previous quarter, you are retaking the course or resolving an incomplete, and your partner is not also retaking the class or resolving an incomplete, you may not resubmit the past work you did on that assignment in any circumstance.
+To elaborate on that last point, if you worked with a partner in a previous quarter, are retaking the course, and your partner is not also retaking the class, you may not resubmit the past work you did on that assignment.